narrative-environments/CourseCompendium/Agon.md

 ” … the word agôn suggests movement through struggle, a productive training practice wherein subjective production takes place through the encounter itself.
 As Nietzsche suggests, the Greeks produced themselves through active struggle; their pedagogy depended on agonism.”

 Thus, in the time of Aeschylus, agon came to connote competition and contention.
-A generation or so later, the historian Thucydides employs agon to mean extreme anxiety, where agona signifies the most agonising and conflicting emotions.
+A generation or so later, the historian Thucydides employs agon to mean extreme anxiety, where agonia signifies the most agonising and conflicting emotions.
 In this way, agon comes to refer to conflicts which are external, such as competition between opposing forces, and conflicts which are internal, such a mental and emotional agony.

 In the English language, agonist was used to mean champion or contender for prizes in the 17th century and now, in the 21st century, it is taken to refer to a person engaged in a contest or a struggle.
 The more generally used form of the term agonist in English is protagonist against whom is set an antagonist.